runmat-org/runmat/benchmarks/README.md

 ```

 What the runner does:
-- Builds RustMat (release) if missing
+- Builds RunMat (release) if missing
 - Gathers OS/CPU/memory and tool versions
 - For each script: 1 warmup + 3 timed runs for Octave, interpreter, and JIT
 - Computes avg/min/max and speedups; writes `results/benchmark_<timestamp>.yaml`